EternalJourneyman1/spring-cloud-config-server/README.md

 This Repo has a compnaion repo of an  Spring Cloud Config Client that connects to this "running" config server which can be found <a href="https://github.com/EternalJourneyman1/spring-config-server-repo">here</a>

+This app can be run from the root directory with `./gradlew bootrun`.
+The app will be running on http://localhost:8888